starchildluke/astro/src/pages/post/seo-of-pokemon-nicknames.md

 Something I've been doing recently is looking for Pokémon nickname ideas.
 I'll search "Pokémon + nickname" and the site I always go to, regardless of rank, is PKMN.NET.
 They have a section called The Name Rater where people submit their nicknames and the name rater rates them with a healthy dose of snark and cynicism.
 The [kayfabe](https://tvtropes.org/pmwiki/pmwiki.php/Main/Kayfabe) was real!

-Now, [PKMN.NET](https://pkmn.net/) is an old side and it does remarkably well for these "Pokémon + nickname" queries.
+[PKMN.NET](https://pkmn.net/) is a UK Pokémon fan website and forum, founded by Psythor (James O'Malley), which officially opened on 10th January 2000.
+And It does remarkably well for these "Pokémon + nickname" queries.
 You'll often find them ranking in second place which is great going but the remarkable part is that the pages aren't optimised.

 Here's the metadata for [Blastoise's Name Rater page](https://pkmn.net/?action=rater&page=pokemon&id=9):